jfredrickson/jfredrickson.github.io/content/notes/lets-encrypt-on-truenas-core.md

 ---
-title: Let's Encrypt on TrueNAS
+title: Let's Encrypt on TrueNAS Core
-description: Automating Let's Encrypt certificates on TrueNAS with Cloudflare DNS authentication
+description: Automating Let's Encrypt certificates with Cloudflare DNS authentication
 tags:
   - truenas
 ---

-This is how I use [Let's Encrypt](https://letsencrypt.org/) certificates on TrueNAS with Cloudflare as a DNS authenticator.
-TrueNAS already has built-in support for ACME DNS authentication, but the only DNS authenticator it supports is Route 53.
+This is how I use [Let's Encrypt](https://letsencrypt.org/) certificates on TrueNAS Core with Cloudflare as a DNS authenticator.
+TrueNAS Core already has built-in support for ACME DNS authentication, but the only DNS authenticator it supports is Route 53.

 This process will create a certbot jail that: